 Fire.
 The trail is open and passable but effects of the fire are severe in places.
 One is

-the Cross F connector trail and the Mormon Grove access trail, watch for impressive switch
+spring of 2013 between the Cross F connector trail and the Mormon Grove access trail; watch

 Passage #27 - Highline